 In April 2020, the

-Gastritis is inflammation of the stomach lining.
-Many issues can cause it, and medications, dietary changes, and other interventions can help.
+Gastritis refers to inflammation of the stomach lining.
+Several issues can cause it, but medications, dietary changes, and other interventions can help.

-Chronic gastritis is a common problem, and sources estimate that
+Chronic gastritis is a common problem.
+In fact, sources estimate that

-Below, we explore the symptoms, causes, and treatments of gastritis and provide tips about what to eat and what to avoid to help ease symptoms.
+This article looks at the symptoms, causes, and treatments associated with gastritis and provides tips about what to eat and what to avoid to help ease the symptoms.

 One person with gastritis may have no noticeable symptoms, while another may have severe symptoms.